UoB-DSMP-2023-24/dsmp-2024-group18/Data Clean/README.md

     Order_imbalance: Order imbalance measures the imbalance between buy and sell orders and, similar to Cumulative_Volume_Difference, it can be used to sense how well the market is accepting the current price level and the direction of potential price movement.

-    Weighted_Avg_Price: is the real-time trading price, where the data is supplemented using forward padding.
+    Trade_Price: is the real-time trading price, where the data is supplemented using forward padding.

     Trade_Volume: trade volume.